chengyongyuan/jconf/ReadMe.md

 License
 -------
-The jconf package is liscensed under BSD liscese.
+The jconf package is liscensed under MIT Liscese.

 Example
 -------